thomascool/node-ibapi-addon/README.md

 -------------

 1. Make sure to have node-gyp installed
-2. Make sure to have v8.h and node.h in the work directory
+2. Make sure to have v8.h and node.h in the work directory - this should not be necessary with properly set up latest stable release (0.10.20)
 3. Get the IB API package from Interactive Brokers
 4. Copy the contents of IB API package's IBJts/cpp/Shared into /import directory